 The request will be forwarded to the Company's share registrars.
 Upon their confirmation that the request is in order, the Company will send a copy of the statement to each member of the Company entitled to receive notice of the meeting, at the same time as or as soon as reasonably practicable after it gives notice of the meeting.
-If the request is not in order or (unless it relates to an annual general meeting and the statement is received in time to enable the Company to send a copy of the statement when the notice of annual general meeting is dispatched) a sum reasonably sufficient to meet the Company's expenses in circulating the statement is not deposited with the Company at least seven days before the meeting, the members concerned will be so advised and copies of the statement will not be sent to the members of the Company.
+If the request is not in order or (unless it relates to an annual general meeting and the statement is received in time to enable the Company to send a copy of the statement when the notice of annual general meeting is dispatched) a sum reasonably sufficient to meet the Company's expenses in circulating the statement is not deposited with the Company at least seven days before the meeting, the members of the Company.